brandur/sorg/content/fragments/password-hash-nesting.md

 It's been a fun little project.
 Now, with any luck, this'll be the last time I look at password hashes for another few years.

+**Follow up:** A potential downside to this approach: IAM products like Okta will generally support a variety of password hashing strategies so that new clients can import their existing set of users without everyone having to reset their password.
+Normal hashing strategies like PBKDF2, bcrypt, or Argon2id are probably supported out of the box, but by introducing a compound hash like described here you're getting into non-standard territory, meaning a custom adapter would be required, which may or may not be possible depending on the product.
+That's fine for us because we just got off an IAM product and aren't going to be using a different one anytime soon, but your requirements may vary.

 [1] Not too weak, but below work factor 2023 recommendations.

+[2] Saying that the compound hash is "as strong as its strongest link" is directionally true, but [Predrag points out](https://twitter.com/PredragGruevski/status/1625247494274797569) that it may not hold if a math-based attack is discovered.
+For example, say it's found that PBKDF2 hashes after 10k iterations cluster with high probability into only 2^20 values.
+That smaller set of 2^20 values could then be used to attack the Argon2id wrapper, thereby breaking the stronger link with a weakness in the weaker.